abdiels/abdiels.com/_posts/2022-10-13-AWS-Integration-legacy-tech.md

 title: "How to leverage AWS technology"
 subtitle: "to do a lift and shift migration."
 background: '/img/posts/aws-lift-and-shift/post-header.png'
-description: "Discover how a team successfully migrated their on-premises data center to AWS using a lift-and-shift approach, overcoming challenges with older applications and leveraging AWS services.
-Learn from their experience and gain insights for your own cloud migration project."
+description: "Explore a real-world lift-and-shift migration to AWS, featuring the use of Amazon FSx, AWS Transfer Family, Lambda, and Storage Gateway.
+Learn how to tackle challenges with legacy applications and gain practical insights for your cloud migration journey."
 ---

 ## Introduction